 More than 750 motorists are killed and another 20,000 suffer personal injuries in truck accidents caused by fatigued drivers each year.
 The long hours spent behind the wheel of a big rig can be monotonous for even the most proficient of truckers.
 Fatigue can cause drowsiness, delayed reaction times and inattention, not to mention the risk of a trucker simply falling asleep while driving.

-Federal regulators have developed hours-of-service regulations that dictate how long a truck driver is allowed to operate a commercial motor vehicle during a single shift.
-However, the increasing number of truck crashes and hours-of-service violations nationwide prompted officials to shorten drivers’ shifts in December 2011, much to the chagrin of profit-driven truck companies.
+Federal regulations have been developed covering hours-of-service that dictate how long a truck driver is allowed to operate a commercial motor vehicle during a single shift.
+However, the increasing number of truck crashes and hours-of-service violations nationwide prompted officials to shorten drivers’ shifts in December 2011.

-If you or someone you love was injured or killed in an Oklahoma tractor trailer accident, call the Tulsa truck accident attorneys at the Rode Law Firm today for a quick and detailed consultation free of charge.
+If you or someone you love was injured or killed in a tractor trailer accident, call the truck accident attorneys at the Rode Law Firm today for a quick and detailed consultation free of charge.

 It doesn’t take much for our truck accident lawyers to get started on your case.
 Just answer a few questions by phone and complete a small amount of paperwork.
 We’ll promptly begin investigating your claim.
-There is no fee unless we win your case.
+There is no fee unless we successfully recovery for you in your case.